Lab 2: Exceptions

 Assignment

-The main() method for this program will perform the following tasks:
+The run() method for this program will perform the following tasks:

-The main() method will do this by calling the following helper methods:
+The run() method will do this by calling the following helper methods:

 If at any time during the execution of the program an exception halts the program, an appropriate message will be printed to the console and the program will return to step 1 (getting input from the user) and ask the user for input.
 Once the program successfully completes, it will end.